The Gender Revolution on Greek Row

 Just as 40 years ago, women are still keenly aware of how men judge them.
 It continues to be the case that the “top” houses have the women deemed most attractive to men.
 According to the 21st century participants, fraternities hold competitions where men and the fraternity houses are given more “points” the greater their social and sexual contact with top-tier women.
 As one woman explained,

 Fraternities have spreadsheets for girls they’re taking to formal.
 They give points for who brings the hottest girl to formal and points for rank, like how many women in [one top-tier sorority] are coming to our formal and how many women in [other top-tier sorority] are coming to formal.
 And I know fraternities have “Ws and Ls” (wins and losses) of the week.
 They do it in chapter [meeting].
-It’s like the W of the week is who hooked up with the hottest girl or the top-tier girl, and then the L of the week is who hooked up with the ugly girl.
+It’s like the W of the week is who hooked up with the hottest girl or the top-tier girl, and then the L of the week is who hooked up with the ugliest girl.

 In sum, while much has changed, much has remained the same.
 Women continue to be evaluated based on their physical attractiveness and willingness to socialize with fraternity men.
-Now, however, women must also be high academic achievers with strong career ambitions; the new sorority woman must embody the traditionally feminine traits plus the traditionally masculine drive for career success.
+Now, however, women must also be high academic achievers with strong career ambitions; the new sorority woman must embody traditionally feminine traits plus the traditionally masculine drive for career success.

 Sexual Stigma and Safety on Campus

-Women continue to worry about their reputations, but what counts toward stigma has changed dramatically.
+Women continue to worry about their reputations, but what counts as stigma has changed dramatically.
 In the 1970s, dating was still the norm in sororities, although it was losing popularity outside of them.
-Moreover, the dating the sorority “girls” in the ’70s reported was very traditional.
+Moreover, the dating the sorority “girls” in the ‘70s reported was very traditional.
 One respondent said, “The girls feel they’d rather not go out than to have to ask to be taken… it is really scorned.”

 Even during the institutionalized “girl asks boys” Sadie Hawkins Day dance, the sorority women usually gave the men the money to pay the check to avoid the embarrassment of being seen paying in a man’s presence.
 Similarly, there was a uniformity of opinion that women did not ask out men on dates, at least not directly.
 As one respondent claimed,